starship/starship/README.md

   - `+` — added files
   - `»` — renamed files
   - `✘` — deleted files
+- Execution time of the last command if it exceeds the set threshold.
 - [PLANNED #80](https://github.com/starship/starship/issues/80) – Indicator for jobs in the background (`✦`).
-- [PLANNED #104](https://github.com/starship/starship/issues/104) – Execution time of the last command if it exceeds the set threshold.

 ## 🚀 Installation